Overseas National Airways Flight 032: Evacuation and wreckage

 The flight crew initiated an evacuation through the cockpit windows using escape ropes and the cabin crew began evacuating the cabin using the evacuation slides.
 All 129 passengers and 10 crew members were able to evacuate, with 27 passengers suffering minor injuries and six crew members suffering minor or serious injuries, all sustained during the emergency evacuation.
-Although airport firefighters arrived almost immediately and began fighting the fire, HolidayLiner Freedom came to rest near an underground storm drain which began collecting draining fuel, rendering it extremely difficult for firefighters to extinguish the blaze; however, most of the fire remained confined to the crash area.
-However, pieces of the #3 engine struck a Pan Am tire shop near Runway 13R, damaging a tractor and causing several fuel drums to burn.
+Although airport firefighters arrived almost immediately and began fighting the fire, HolidayLiner Freedom came to rest near an underground storm drain which collected burning fuel as it drained, rendering the blaze extremely difficult to extinguish.
+Most of the fire remained confined to the crash area, but pieces of the #3 engine struck a Pan Am tire shop near Runway 13R, damaging a tractor and causing several fuel drums to burn.

-The aircraft's left and centerline landing gear separated from the airframe while the right main landing gear had collapsed.
+The aircraft's left and centerline main landing gear separated from the airframe while the right main landing gear collapsed.
 Wreckage was scattered over an area of 8,460 ft long and 1,086 ft wide.
 Pieces of the #3 engine were scattered across the runway while the other two engines remained attached to the airframe.